 –Step 4.
 Repeat:

-Carry the steps 1 to 3 again and again.
-Continue until you can't see the baking soda stain anymore.
+Carry steps 1 to 3 again and again.
+Continue until you can’t see the baking soda stain anymore.

 –Step 5.
 Let it dry:

 Leave the treated area to dry.
-You can turn some fans on and increase airflow in your house by opening windows that are across each other.
+You can turn some fans on and increase airflow in your house by opening windows that are across from each other.